-- The gym flooring acts as a good protection layer over the carpet without which the carpet could suffer from holes and more.
+1) The gym flooring acts as a good protection layer over the carpet, without which the carpet could suffer from holes and more.

-- Adding an extra layer of flooring prevents you from straining, and working hard to keep your carpet clean.
-Of course, the gym flooring must be cleaned too.
+2) Adding an extra layer of flooring prevents you from straining and working hard to keep your carpet clean.
+Of course, the gym flooring should be cleaned too.
 But, it’s easier to do it as you would get a sparkly surface by simply using some soap and water over it.
-Whereas carpets need more sophisticated equipment such as vacuum cleaners and still, there is always the doubt of how clean your carpet could become.
+Whereas carpets need more sophisticated equipment such as vacuum cleaners and still, there is always doubt of how clean your carpet could become.

-- Even surfaces are of primary importance for providing stability, and gym flooring do this.
-When laid correctly, your flooring provides you with an even surface for exercising, which is safer and comfortable compared to the uneven surfaces that exist when home gym equipment is placed directly on a carpet.
+3) Even surfaces are of primary importance for providing stability, and gym flooring do this.
+Your flooring provides you with an even surface for exercising when laid correctly, which is safer and comfortable than the uneven surfaces that exist when home gym equipment is placed directly on a carpet.

-- Gym floorings are designed and manufactured to provide the user with ample grip while doing any kind of exercise without the fear of skidding and slipping down.
+4) Gym floorings are designed and manufactured to provide the user with ample grip while doing any exercise without the fear of skidding and slipping down.
 All that we look forward to is this.

-- All kinds of gym flooring are not the same.
-For instance, rubber flooring can pave the way for stains on the carpet which once again becomes a pain for the user while cleaning
+1) All kinds of gym flooring are not the same.
+For instance, rubber flooring can pave the way for stains on the carpet, which once again becomes a pain for the user while cleaning.

-- Using carpets seem to be a cheaper affair initially.
+2) Using carpets seems to be a cheaper affair initially.
 But if you decide to replace them with gym flooring, they double your expenses.

-- Gym floorings don’t promise 100% stability as they have a little ‘give.’
-Even the slightest instability coupled with the squishiness of the carpet underneath it can lead to debilitating damage to the user as well as the equipment.
-It is always ideal to choose a harder floor to avoid any such damages.
+3) Gym floorings don’t promise 100% stability as they have a little ‘give.’
+Even the slightest instability coupled with the squishiness of the carpet underneath it can lead to debilitating damage to the user and the equipment.
+It is always ideal to choose a harder gym flooring to avoid any such damages.